DevExpress-Examples/asp-net-web-forms-grid-hide-edit-form-editor-programmatically/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4999/)**
 <!-- run online end -->

-In this example the edit form hides an editor for the **Description** column if the current row's category name meets certain conditions.
+In this example, the edit form hides an editor for the **Description** column if the current row's category name meets certain conditions.

 ![GridView edit form](editor-visibility-in-edit-form.png)